 - Broil the marshmallows for approximately 45 seconds until browned and soft.
 Keep a close watch as they can go from toasty to charred in no time flat!

-- Remove the baking sheet from the oven and top each marshmallow with three or so sections of the chocolate bar.
+- Divide the chocolate bar into four pieces.
+Remove the baking sheet from the oven and place ¼ of the chocolate on top of each marshmallow.
 Pop the tray back under the broiler for about 15 seconds to slightly melt the chocolate.

 More Fun S'mores Ideas